BrianGrammer/Music-Genre-Testing/README.md

-#About
+# About
-This project is meant to test the MARSYAS framework for differentiating music genres
+This project is meant to test the MARSYAS framework for differentiating music genres.